 In Mancoba’s own words we hear that he was a pioneer African artist in being a part of CoBrA, a major avant-garde Western art movement (Cuban Wilfredo Lam was part of the Surrealist movement in Paris).

 Mancoba was eventually appropriately acknowledged in Denmark with retrospective exhibitions dedicated to his work at the Aarhus Kunstmuseum and the Holstebro Kunstmuseum in 1969 and at the Københavns Kunstforening in Copenhagen, the Fyns Stifts Kunstmuseum in Odense and the Silkeborg Kunstmuseum in 1977, finally marking his contribution to the Danish contemporary art scene.

 Back in South Africa, Mancoba was recognised in the historic year of its first democratic elections.
 Elza Miles curated the exhibition Hand in Hand on the work of Mancoba and Ferlov at the Johannesburg Art Gallery (1994) and at the South African National Gallery (1995).
-Miles had first encountered Mancoba’s work in 1983 in the CoBrA group retrospective exhibition held at the Musée National d’Art Moderne in Paris.
+Miles had first encountered Mancoba’s work included the in 1983 in the CoBrA group retrospective exhibition held at the Musée National d’Art Moderne in Paris in 1983.